Sarpa Satra: Snake sacrifice

-When emperor Janamejaya wanted to know the reasons for his father Parikshit's death, details were made known by his council of Ministers.
+When King Janamejaya wanted to know the reasons for his father Parikshit's death, details were made known by his council of Ministers.
 Uttanka, one of the priests in the court of Janamejaya, who had also been cheated by Takshaka, gave a detailed account of Parikshit's death and urged Janamejaya to take revenge by holding the snake sacrifice.
 Knowing these details, Janamajaya was deeply disturbed and vowed to avenge the death of his father.
 Janamejaya then decided to perform the snake sacrifice to destroy not only Takshaka, his enemy who had killed his father, but the entire race of snakes.
 The Ritwiks told him that such a sacrifice also finds mention in Puranic literature.

 Then preparations were made to hold the snake sacrifice and a land was chosen for this purpose.
 A special platform was constructed at the site as per Vedic injunctions in consultation with the learned Brahmanas.
 However, there was one disturbing comment made by the builder of the platform, a suta, who said that the site chosen was not suitable and that the sacrifice would be left incomplete.
 Janamajeya, disturbed by this prediction, set up a strong security around the sacred platform and posted guards to prevent any outsiders from entering the premises of the yagna.

 As the snake sacrifice was begun by pouring clarified butter into the fire, in the presence of Janamejaya, by the Rithwicks, great saints and priests chanting appropriate hymns, snakes of all sizes and shapes started falling into the agni (fire).
 Takshaka, the main snake intended to be killed by the sacrifice, became scared and took shelter under Indra who promised to protect him, and told Takshaka not to be fearful.
 However, Vasuki, the king of snakes was perturbed by the development noting that his family of snakes was getting depleted drastically, leaving only a few, and also feared that he himself could be drawn into the fire.
 He then went in appeal to his sister Jaratkaru seeking the help of her son Astika who was born to help stop the sacrifice.